-Have allergies and lifestyle factors caused dark shadows under your eyes that look like bruises?
-This unfortunate symptom of allergies and your lifestyle are referred to as “allergic shiners” due to their resemblance to a black eye, or “shiner.”
+Do you have dark circles, puffiness or bruising under your eyes?
+Allergies and lifestyle factors can cause dark shadows under your eyes that make you appear tired or injured.
+This unfortunate eye symptom of allergies and your lifestyle are referred to as “allergic shiners” due to their resemblance to a black eye, or “shiner.”
 This condition can impact your appearance and have other undesirable symptoms.
-Learn about what causes allergic shiners and what treatments you can use to dissipate the dark circles and puffiness under the eyes.
+Learn about what causes allergic shiners and what treatments you can use to dissipate the dark circles, bruising and puffiness under the eyes.

 The skin under the eyes is thin and delicate – if the blood vessels under this skin become inflamed, dark circles can form.
-This is true when you are tired and it can also occur when you have nasal congestion.
-When allergies are the cause of nasal congestion, dark shadows under the eyes caused by inflamed blood vessels are called allergic facies, periorbital hyperpigmentation or allergic shiners.
+This is true when you are tired, and it can also occur when you have nasal congestion.
+When allergies cause nasal congestion, the blood vessels under the eyes can become inflamed and noticeable through the undereye skin.
+This condition is called allergic facies, also known as periorbital hyperpigmentation or allergic shiners.

 Causes and Symptoms of Allergic Facies

-Allergies can often result in a stuffy or congested nose.
+Many allergies can result in a stuffy or congested nose.
 This includes a wide variety of common allergies that many people struggle with all year-round or with seasonal changes.
 Some of the allergies that can result in nasal congestion that contributes to allergic facies include:

 - Pollen or outdoor allergies

 - Dust or pet dander